PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 #### Tied Note Bypass Specification

 **Core principle**: Tied-to notes are **continuations of the same note**, not new attacks.
 Therefore, they do not print accidentals.
-This bypass behavior is **unconditional** - the tie itself guarantees pitch identity.
+This bypass behavior is **unconditional** - the tie itself guarantees pitch identity (Hz equivalence).
+However, when notation changes enharmonically (F# → Gb), the visual representation differs and requires an explicit accidental.

 **Bypass rules**: